microprediction/timemachines/README.md

     pip install --upgrade pycaret-ts-alpha

-## Install on M1
+## Install with conda (particulary if using mac silicon)

-Using only pip and venv on mac silicon is, at the time of writing, a fool's errand.
+Using only pip on mac silicon is, at the time of writing, a fool's errand.
 And some prefer conda anayway.
 One option is:

     brew install miniforge